tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/Electric_Storage.md

 ##RESS

+###Battery

-The rechargable electrictric energy storage system uses the following model parameters:
+The battery model uses the following model parameters:

 - Capacity of the battery pack
 - C-Factor (limits the max. current for charging/discharging)